octopress/multilingual/README.md

 {{ site.lang }}    # => 'en'
 {{ site.posts }}   # => English posts
 ```

+If you have the [octopress-linkblog](https://github.com/octopress/linkblog) plugin installed, this will also change scope for your
+`site.articles` and `site.linkposts` loops.

 ## Post Indexes and RSS Feeds